-• R exercises complement the material studied in class with coding tools to run the same analysis in R. R Exercises sets will be accessed through Canvas and you will have to scan your completed problem set in order to submit the problem set on Canvas.
+- R exercises complement the material studied in class with coding tools to run the same analysis in R. R Exercises sets will be accessed through Canvas and you will have to scan your completed problem set in order to submit the problem set on Canvas. - Your lowest one (1) R exercise will be dropped from your final grade calculation.